frank005/convo_ai/GUIDE2.md

 const agentConfig = Utils.buildAgentConfig(formData, customParams);
 ```

-The builder pattern here does three things.
-First, it validates required fields upfront—no point sending an API request if you're missing your LLM API key.
-Second, it handles type conversions (form inputs are strings, but the API expects numbers for things like `idle_timeout`).
-Third, it provides defaults for optional fields so you're not constantly checking "did the user specify a temperature, or should I use 1.0?"
+The builder pattern validates required fields upfront (no point hitting the API if you're missing your LLM key), handles type conversions (form inputs are strings, the API wants numbers), and provides defaults so you're not constantly checking "did they set temperature or should I use 1.0?"

-This matters more than you might think.
-Agora's API is flexible, which means there are many ways to misconfigure it.
-Centralizing configuration logic gives you one place to encode the rules: "If RTM mode is enabled, you must set `data_channel` to 'rtm' and enable transcript in parameters."
-Without this, you'd be debugging malformed requests that silently fail.
+This turned out to be more important than I expected.
+Agora's API is flexible, which means there are dozens of ways to misconfigure it.
+Centralizing the logic gives you one place to encode rules like "RTM mode requires `data_channel` set to 'rtm' and transcript enabled."
+Without this, you'd waste hours debugging malformed requests that fail silently.

 **`conversational-ai-api.js`** - Real-Time Transcription